21 Best and Worst Things to Buy at Aldi

 Mixed Reviews: Meats

 Our savings experts are on the fence about buying meats at Aldi.
-"When they have a meat on a promotion it's a good price, but their overall prices on meat are higher [than some competitors]," says Livesey.
+Meats on promotion are good deals, but Aldi's overall prices on meat are higher than some competitors.
 Unlike Trader Joe's, which never puts items on sale, Aldi does offer weekly specials on select products.

 Mixed Reviews: Produce

 When it comes to produce, we'll admit that Aldi has made progress.
 Not long ago, fruits and vegetables were sold unrefrigerated straight from the boxes they were shipped in.
-That's still true in some older stores, but in new and newly remodeled stores produce that benefits from cool storage, including leafy greens, is now sold from refrigerated cases.
+That's still true in some older stores, but in new and newly remodeled stores produce that benefits from cool storage, including leafy greens, is now sold from refrigerated cases -- and from boxes delivered from growers.

 However, some Aldi shoppers still avoid buying produce.
 Our recent experiences support their reluctance.
-On one visit to Aldi we saw damaged loose apples and packages of organic tomatoes that were already soft.
-Seemingly good lemons we purchased turned brown after a day.
+On one visit to Aldi we saw overripe eggplant in the shipping box from the grower.
+Loose Roma tomatoes were bruised and soft.

 "While [produce] is priced lower than regular stores, sometimes it is already ripe or going past ripe at the time of purchase," says Fobes.
 "Carefully look over each produce item before you buy, and then consume it soon so it does not go bad."